 Documentation

-The law is very specific as to what documents can be used to verify employment eligibility and identity of employee.
+The law is very specific as to what documents can be used to verify employment eligibility and identity of an employee.
 However, you may not specify which document(s) the employee must present.

 If you choose to make copies of the documents, do so for all employees, regardless of national origin or citizenship status, or you may be in violation of anti-discrimination laws.